Fiscal and Monetary Policies

 Lessons of history

 The fall of the Western Roman Empire is the most well-known example of collapse.
 In the second century AD, diseases reduced the Roman population, eroding the empire’s tax base.
-The empire had a long border to defend, so emperors became increasingly desperate for revenues to finance the military.
-Over time, taxes and measures to ward off invasions became intolerable for Roman citizens, and the Western Roman Empire broke down.
-Most Romans were better off with a simpler life under the rule of Barbarians.1
+The Western Roman Empire had a long border to defend and faced rebellions, so emperors became increasingly desperate for revenue to finance the military.
+Over time, taxes, currency debasement, and measures to ward off invasions became intolerable for Roman citizens, and the Western Roman Empire broke down.
+Most were better off with a simpler life under the rule of the Barbarians.1

-The Western Roman Empire was underpopulated, and the state had become a burden.
-Its collapse thus was a relief to many.
-Other collapses were worse.
-The Mayan civilisation broke down because the Mayans ran into the limits of their environment.
-The immediate cause of their collapse was drought due to a lasting drop in rainfall.
-State control led to increased efficiency in food production and distribution.
-It allowed the Mayans to feed more people who would have starved otherwise.
-However, the measures to increase food production had stretched their environment to the breaking point, so improving agricultural output became increasingly difficult.1
+The Western Roman Empire was underpopulated, and taxes had become a burden.
+Its collapse was a relief for most.
+Other collapses were more disastrous because they had different causes.
+In fact, the collapse of the Western Roman Empire was an outlier.
+The Mayan civilisation collapsed because the Mayans reached the limits of their environment.
+State planning and control had increased the efficiency of food production and distribution.
+It allowed the Mayans to feed more people who would otherwise have starved.
+Measures to increase food production had pushed their environment to the breaking point, making it increasingly difficult to keep up agricultural output.1

-The Mayan states then reverted to warfare to plunder each other’s crops, making it even harder to maintain agricultural output.
-The Mayans weakened from malnourishment and warfare, and the Mayan states collapsed together.
-In the short term, the peasants were better off as they didn’t pay taxes to support a state.
-In the long run, with irrigation works and granaries abandoned and defences neglected, agricultural output collapsed, and population numbers dropped by 90%.1
+As a result, the Mayan states reverted to warfare to plunder each other’s crops, making it even harder to maintain agricultural output.
+The Maya weakened due to malnutrition and warfare, and their states collapsed.
+In the short term, the peasants were better off as they didn’t pay taxes to support the state.
+In the long run, with irrigation works and granaries abandoned and defences neglected, agricultural output collapsed, and the population dropped by 90%.1 Most collapses resemble those of the Mayans more than the Romans, so they are generally unfavourable to those who live through them.
+So, what will happen if our civilisation collapses?
+You can think of:

 Causes of collapse

-Jared Diamond sees five factors contributing to past collapses: climate change, which also occurred in the past, hostile neighbours, the loss of trading partners, environmental problems, and society’s response to these challenges.
-The underlying cause is often overpopulation.2 Increased resource extraction efficiency allowed more people to survive, worsening the situation.
-That was true for the Mayans but not for the Romans.
-The Romans had hostile neighbours but not overpopulation.
-Higher population numbers could have helped the Roman Empire survive.
+Jared Diamond identifies five factors that contributed to past collapses: changes in climate, hostile neighbours, the loss of trading partners, environmental problems, and society’s response to these challenges.
+The underlying cause is often overpopulation or environmental overstretching.2 Increased efficiency in resource extraction methods, such as agriculture and mining, allowed more people to survive, worsening the eventual collapse.
+That applies to most collapses, including those of the Mayans, but not of the Romans.
+The Roman Empire suffered from underpopulation and might have survived with a larger population.

-Joseph Tainter argues that in both cases, the costs of the state exceeded the benefits.
+Joseph Tainter argues that in both cases, the costs of organising in a state exceeded the benefits.
 The Western Roman Empire was underpopulated, so the Romans couldn’t afford the taxes required to defend their long border.
 The Mayan states organised agricultural production and were initially successful.
-However, at some point, additional state interference didn’t generate more crops or better management of surpluses and deficits.
-Overpopulation or overstretching the environment puts a premium on organising, but it postpones the inevitable.
-And it makes the collapse worse.
-Had the Mayans not organised themselves in states, they would have had less food, fewer people, and no collapse.
+However, at some point, additional state interference failed to deliver more crops or better management of surpluses and deficits.
+Overpopulation or overstretching the environment puts a premium on organising, but it postpones the inevitable and worsens the collapse.
+Had the Mayans not organised themselves into states, they would have had less food, fewer people would have survived, and there would have been no collapse.

 Our predicament looks more like that of the Mayans than the Romans.
-Competition between states and corporations for resources may intensify, and the collapse could be brutal.
-Simplification and having fewer children is a way out, and we can be better off if we cooperate globally to limit consumption and reduce our populations.
-That doesn’t happen because it is a collective action problem only a world government can solve.
-Governments compete and try to boost population numbers.
+Competition between states and corporations for resources may intensify, making the collapse more brutal.
+Simpler lifestyles and having fewer children are the way out.
+We would be better off cooperating globally to curb consumption and population growth.
+That hasn’t happened so far, because it is a collective action problem.
+Most of us aren’t willing to contribute to the common goal when others don’t, so few people do.
+And governments compete to boost their economies and populations.
 Ending the competition between states is paramount because power, in the form of a prosperous economy, population and military, requires resources and energy.
-If one state pursues power in this way, others follow.
+If one state pursues power or wealth in this way, others follow.

 In times of decline, even the best leaders look bad as they can only make things less lamentable than they otherwise would have been.
-As we notice the deterioration but don’t experience the alternative, anger and frustration can take over, and people will look for scapegoats, resulting in political instability, a breakdown of order, civil war and mob rule.
-Managing and turning the decline into a more graceful simplification is the best option, but that requires commitment and discipline from everyone.
+As we notice deterioration but don’t experience the alternative, anger and frustration can take over, and people will look for scapegoats and strong leaders, resulting in political instability, a breakdown of order, civil war and mob rule.
+Managing and turning the decline into a more graceful simplification is the best option, but that requires realism, commitment and discipline.
+Five centuries of economic expansion have fostered the widespread belief that growth will continue forever.
+We have learned to think of progress as becoming wealthier.
+Yet there isn’t enough to make that kind of progress, and it may require replacing humans with artificial intelligence.

 Organising to solve problems

-Tainter sees societal collapse as an economic calculation.
-Societies and civilisations collapse when the cost of their institutions exceeds the benefits.
-If the soil depletes due to overuse, measures to improve crop yields or manage surpluses and deficits become increasingly expensive and have lower returns.
+TTainter sees societal collapse as an economic calculation.
+Societies and civilisations collapse when the cost of their institutions exceeds the benefits they provide.
+If soil is depleted due to overuse, measures to improve crop yields or manage surpluses and deficits become increasingly expensive and yield lower returns.
 The Mayans didn’t make these calculations by keeping ledgers of incomes and expenses.
-At some point, their measures became ineffective, and people started starving.
-There is an upside to an economic view.
-It can help us decline gracefully and make the most of what we have.
+At some point, their measures became ineffective, and they starved.
+The economic view can help us make the most of it by making a cost-benefit analysis of our activities.
+That can be painful because it forces us to make harsh choices.
+A simpler life means accepting things as they are, and helping each other rather than depending on solutions from complex organisations.

-We organise ourselves in states and corporations to solve problems.
-We have police to solve a security problem.
-We have a car factory to deal with a transportation problem.
-Complex organisations, like states or corporations, have costs and benefits.
-When you solve a problem, you may get a bigger one in return, or one is more costly to handle.
+We organise ourselves into organisations, such as states and corporations, to solve problems.
+We have the police to solve a security problem.
+There are streaming services that can help with boredom.
+And we have hospitals to deal with medical problems.
+Complex organisations, such as states or corporations, entail costs and benefits.
+When you solve a problem, you often get a bigger one in return, thus one that is more costly to handle.
+If you prevent famine by building granaries, more people survive, but you end up with even more hungry people.
 When societies are simple, expenses are low, while the benefits of solutions can be substantial.
-A doctor’s post in the jungle might lengthen the life of local tribespeople by as much as twenty years.
-As the level of organisation increases, the price of additional complexity increases while the benefits decrease.
+A simple doctor’s post in the jungle might lengthen the life of local tribespeople by as much as twenty years.
+As the level of organisation increases, the costs of additional complexity rise while the benefits decline.

 As we cure easy-to-treat diseases, people grow older and get harder-to-treat diseases.
 If our medical knowledge increases, we can cure some of these diseases with expensive treatments, and people will die of even harder-to-treat diseases.
 Medical costs explode with only marginal gains in life expectancy.
-Replacing the doctor’s post in the jungle with a hospital might cost five times as much and add only three years to the lives of the tribespeople.
+Replacing the doctor’s post in the jungle with a hospital might cost five times as much and add only three years to the tribespeople’s lives.
 Perhaps five tribes together could afford the hospital.
-In complex societies, many tasks require occupational specialisation, information processing and management.
-There are benefits to complex organisations, but they usually come with scale.
-Physicians who specialise can do better jobs when enough people share the costs.
+In complex societies, tasks require occupational specialisation, information processing and management.
+There are benefits to complex organisations, but they usually come with scale and technological complexity.
+Specialised physicians can do better jobs with more advanced equipment.

-Since the Industrial Revolution, markets and energy usage expanded.
-Abundant fossil fuels and increases in scale have reduced the cost of organisation.
-And so, the benefits outweigh the expenses at a much higher level than before, allowing us to specialise further than before.
+Since the Industrial Revolution, our technological prowess and energy consumption have expanded dramatically.
+Abundant fossil fuels, innovations and increases in scale reduced the cost of organisation.
+The benefits outweigh the expenses more than before, allowing us to specialise further.
 In the past, over 90% of the people worked in agriculture, tilling the land.
-Now machines do that work, freeing up labour for other purposes.
+Now machines do that work, freeing up labour for other, less essential, purposes.
 The same happened in the production of goods and services.
 Technological development further increased these benefits.
-Computers use far less energy than forty years ago for the same amount of computing power and memory.
-That made more uses feasible, so we use far more energy for information technology than forty years ago.
+Computers use far less energy than they did forty years ago for the same amount of computing power and memory.
+That made more uses feasible, so we use far more energy for information technology than we did forty years ago.

 Diminishing returns: an example

 Americans use drugs, eat fast food and drink sodas unavailable in Cuba.
-Cubans are dirt poor, so it isn’t profitable for drug cartels to sell them drugs.
+Cubans are poor, so it isn’t profitable for drug cartels to sell them opioids, cigarette manufacturers to sell them cigarettes, and fast food chains to sell them burgers.
 The death toll from drugs, fast food and sodas in the United States exceeds that of famines in Cuba.
-Americans experience more stress as workers than Cubans because they need to be competitive in a market economy that is constantly economising and improving efficiency.
-Many Americans die of heart disease and drug abuse.
+Overconsumption can be as deadly as underconsumption.
+Americans experience more stress than Cubans because they need to be competitive in a market economy that is constantly innovating and improving efficiency.
+Many Americans have two or three jobs.
+Cubans don’t work so hard, and Cuba is falling apart while Americans die of heart disease and drug abuse.

 Managing excess

-Excessive production and consumption create problems we must subsequently manage.
+Excessive production and consumption create problems we think we must manage.
 That requires specialisms, laws, controls, and the like, and it becomes increasingly costly.
-And people get the impression that governments are to blame when they impose limits.
-Complexity and specialisation suffer from diminishing marginal returns.
-The costs increase while the benefits decline.
+We blame governments for taking away our freedoms when they impose limits.
+Still, most regulations address valid concerns.
+Complexity and specialisation, and that includes regulations, suffer from diminishing marginal returns.
+They all seem to make sense, but if you add more, the costs increase while the benefits decline.
 Consider the issues of food production and pollution control.
-According to Tainter, rising world food production by 34% between 1951 and 1966 required increasing tractor expenditures by 63%, fertilisers by 146%, and pesticides by 300%.
-We now deal with soil degradation, which endangers our future food supply.1
+Tainter used the figures of the Limits to Growth.
+Growing world food production by 34% between 1951 and 1966 required increasing tractor expenditures by 63%, fertiliser expenditures by 146%, and pesticide expenditures by 300%.
+We now deal with soil degradation, which can endanger our future food supply.1

-Pollution control shows a similar pattern.
-Removing all organic waste from a sugar processing plant costs 100 times more than removing 30%.
-Reducing sulphur dioxide in the air of a US city by 9.6 times or particulates by 3.1 times raises the cost by 520 times.
-These numbers may be outdated, but the nature of the problem remains the same.
-Allocating more resources to R&D can provide temporary respite from diminishing returns.
-But R&D also has diminishing returns.1 We might increase production or contain pollution, but it can become prohibitively expensive, so it might be cheaper to produce less.
+Pollution reduction shows a similar pattern.
+Removing all organic waste from a sugar processing plant costs 100 times as much as removing 30% of it.
+Reducing sulphur dioxide in the air of a US city by 48% instead of 5% or particulates by 69% instead of 22% raises the cost of pollution reduction by 520 times.
+These figures from the 1960s are outdated, but the nature of the problem hasn’t changed.
+Allocating more resources to R&D can provide temporary respite from diminishing returns, but R&D also has diminishing returns.1 We invent increasingly useless products, and economic growth comes from successfully marketing them.
+We might increase output while containing pollution, but it can become prohibitively expensive.
+Terminating the production can be cheaper.

 Featured image: Diocletian’s Aqueduct in Split, Croatia, built around 300 AD.
 User: SchiDD.
 Wikimedia Commons.